ekg/mmcur/intro.md

 # What CRISPR, o3, and the Memphis Plume Show Us About Intelligence

-TL;DR: universal intelligence—the ability to solve any problem—depends on the ability to be true to yourself and remember what you've thought, and nothing else.
+TL;DR: universal intelligence—the ability to solve any problem—depends on the ability to be true to yourself while remembering what you've thought, and nothing else.

 - [The Memphis Plume](#the-memphis-plume) - the race for artificial general intelligence made visible
 - [Universal Computation](#universal-computation) - human + pen + paper + sandwiches = universal computer